Greylock Glen Trails

 Cheshire Harbor Trail (0.3 miles within Greylock Glen, 2.42 miles total) – Moderately rocky double track with switchbacks until about a mile, then take the right branch to climb to the summit.

-Dave’s Pass East (0.35 miles) – Double track dirt pathway; smooth, steep, a really fun decent on a mountain bike.
+Dave’s Pass East (0.35 miles) – Double track dirt pathway; smooth, steep, a really fun descent on a mountain bike.
 Meets with top of Moonwort.

 Glen Meadow Loop (1.57 miles) – Mostly flat, gravel covered 10-foot wide loop which meanders around the main part of the Glen.